meeshkan/beginners-guide-to-property-based-testing/ARTICLE.md

 ## Property: Unexpected exceptions should never be thrown
 One thing we got tested "for free" in the above `test_bubble_sort_properties` function, was that the code did not throw any exception.
-This property, that the code does not throw any exception (or more generally, only expected and documented exceptions, and that it never segfaults) can be a convenient one to test, especially if the code has a lot of internal assertions.
+This property - that the code does not throw any exception (or more generally, only expected and documented exceptions, and that it never segfaults) - can be a convenient one to test, especially if the code has a lot of internal assertions.

 ![Comic about computer complaining about segfaults](https://imgs.xkcd.com/comics/compiler_complaint.png)